DAILY DISCIPLINE #81

 Day 3- Just as the king took the initiative to bring his bride into a new place with him, so too each new spiritual experience that we have with our Saviour is initiated by Him usually in response to our heart's longing.

 Song of Solomon 2:4/ Revelation 3:20

-Day 4- Having her needs all met she is led into the banqueting house (Hebrew meaning "house of wine") to taste the fullness of His joy and the rapture of His love.
-The banner tells of the conqueror and of victory gained.
-What does it mean for you and I that Christ's banner over us is love?
+Day 4- Having her needs met she is led into the banqueting house (Hebrew meaning "house of wine") to taste the fullness of His joy and the rapture of His love.
+The banner tells of the conqueror and of a victory gained.
+What does it mean for you and me that Christ's banner over us is love?

 Romans 5:8-10 / Romans 8:28-39

-Day 5- At times the Lord grants to His children an overwhelming sense of His love and presence and protection that they must cry out as this bride did.
+Day 5- At times the Lord grants to His children an overwhelming sense of His love, presence, and protection that they must cry out as this bride did.
 The Lord delights to satisfy our desires.

 Day 6 -With the banner of love over her and the arms of love around her, the Bride has attained what she longingly expressed in Song of Solomon 1:1-4.
 She has the assurance and enjoyment of the bridegroom's love.

 Day 7- She expresses what every child of God must feel when they find that every desire of their renewed nature has been satisfied by the love of Christ.